Br3nda/wharehauora-server/README.md

 Installation
 ============

+## Prerequisites

+You need to have these set up in your machine:
+* Ruby 2.4.1
+* Postgres

+Or there's now a [vagrant box](https://www.vagrantup.com/intro/getting-started/) available with Ruby + Postgres installed already to make it easy to set up a dev environment.
+You'll be able to access the server in http://127.0.0.1:3000/.
+Read the [Vagrantfile](Vagrantfile.md) comments for installation help.

 To set up a development environment
 -----------------------------------

 1. make your own fork, and clone
   `git clone [repo]`

 1. `cd wharehauora-server`

 1. Add project upstream
   `git remote add upstream git@github.com:WhareHauora/wharehauora-server.git`

 1. Set up environment variables
   `cp env-example .env`

 1. `bundle install`